zerynth/docs/docs/reference/guide/docs/vosal.md

 ## System Timers

-### vosTimerCreate(void)
+**`VSisTimer vosTimerCreate(void)`**

 Creates an inactive system timer.

-### vosTimerReadMillis(VSysTimer*  tm*)
+unit vosTimerReadMillis(VSysTimer*  tm*)

 Returns the amount of milliseconds elapsed since ```tm``` creation or last reset.

 ### vosTimerReadMicros(VSysTimer*  tm*)

 Returns the amount of microseconds elapsed since ```tm``` creation or last reset.

 ### vosTimerOneShot(VSysTimer*  tm*, uint32_t*  time*, vsystimer_fn*  fn*, void*  \```arg```)

 Configure the timer ```tm``` such that after ```time``` the function ```fn``` is execute exactly once as *fn\*(\```arg```) inside an ISR.
 Must be called inside a system lock.

 ### vosTimerRecurrent(VSysTimer*  tm*, uint32_t*  time*, vsystimer_fn*  fn*, void*  \```arg```)

 Configure the timer ```tm``` such that the function ```fn``` is execute periodically with period equal to ```time```, as *fn(arg)* inside an ISR.
 Must be called inside a system lock.

 ### vosTimerReset(VSysTimer*  tm*)

 Reset the timer.
 Every configured callback function is removed and any subsequent call to `vosTimerReadMillis()` or `vosTimerReadMicros()` will be relative to the time of reset.
 Must be called inside a system lock.

 ### vosTimerDestroy(VSysTimer*  tm*)

 Reset the timer and free its memory.

 ## Events

 ### vosEventCreate(void)

 Creates a VEvent.
 A VEvent manages a flag that can be set or cleared and on whose value a thread can be blocked.
 The flag is initially false.

 ### vosEventSet(VEvent*  event*)

 Set the event flag.

 ### vosEventClear(VEvent*  event*)

 Clear the event flag.

 ### vosEventWait(VEvent*  event*, uint32_t*  timeout*)

 Wait for the event flag to be set.
 Return `VRES_OK` if the flag has been set, `VRES_TIMEOUT` if it has not been set in given timeout time,

 ### vosEventGetFlag(VEvent*  event*)

 Get current flag value for selected event,

 ### vosEventDestroy(VEvent*  event*)

 Destroy the event and frees its memory.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTExOTgwMTgxOSwtODk0MTczOTI3LDU5OD
+eyJoaXN0b3J5IjpbODI5NDU5MjUsLTg5NDE3MzkyNyw1OTg1MD
-UwMTYxMyw4MjYzNTE3NywxNDU0MTA2NDM3LC02Nzc0NTIxNDcs
+E2MTMsODI2MzUxNzcsMTQ1NDEwNjQzNywtNjc3NDUyMTQ3LDE5
-MTkxOTY3MjAxMSwxNzk3MTc1Mzk3LC0xODUwOTQ0NDkzLDMxMj
+MTk2NzIwMTEsMTc5NzE3NTM5NywtMTg1MDk0NDQ5MywzMTI3Nj
-c2MDUxMywtMTM1NzQ5Njg4Myw4NjI1MTQ4MywtNjM4MDM0NDcx
+A1MTMsLTEzNTc0OTY4ODMsODYyNTE0ODMsLTYzODAzNDQ3MSwx
-LDEzMTAzMzU4MzEsMTc4NjAyNzg4NCwxNzM0MjIxMjUwXX0=
+MzEwMzM1ODMxLDE3ODYwMjc4ODQsMTczNDIyMTI1MF19
 -->